MEGA65 Welcome Guide

 Jammed floppy disk pathway

 Some owners reported that a floppy disk inserted into the disk drive gets stuck when ejected with the eject button.
-I did not personally encounter this issue, but others reported success repairing this issue by tightening or loosening screws, similar to the other case fit fixes.
+This issue can be repaired by tightening or loosening screws, similar to the other case fit fixes.

 See Issue: Floppy drive eject button and/or inserting floppy disk stuck for more advice.